b1ad3runn3r/drag-kernel-t975/README.md

 Flashing using TWRP : TWRP - Install - DragKernel.zip

 ## Using DTB
-Altered DTB currently not working.
+Altered DTB currently not working - system does not boot with the included(both in tar and zip variants).

 ## Troubleshooting
 If your make task fails with "Permission denied", etc. and the failed file is a shell-script, use ```chmod +x script.sh```